ubclaunchpad/simon/README.md

 ## Rules

-1. You are allowed to use code from external sources (i.e. Stack Overflow), but try to avoid it for more than one or two lines.
-If you do use code from an external source, you should link to the source in a comment.
+1. You can use code from external sources (i.e. Stack Overflow), but avoid it for more than one or two lines.
+If you do use code from an external source, link to the source in a comment.
 2. Don't ask your friends for help.
 This project should be done on your own.
 3. You _can_ alter the provided `NoteBox`, but in general you should add to it rather than replacing it.